 Every DIYer knows paint has the power to transform anything.
 Spray paint happens to be one of my favorite tools especially on small pieces of decor, but it can work really well on furniture too.
-A few years ago I wrote about spray painting furniture, and most of my tips are there, and today I wanted to share two pieces I recently finished, the first is a set of chests spray painted gloss black and the second is a console table spray painted white with gold detail.
+A few years ago I wrote about spray painting furniture, and

 My supply list for spray painting includes the following: a drop cloth for painting in a well ventilated area, spray primer, spray paint, a safety respirator, ScotchBlue Painter’s Tape, a sanding wedge or sheets of sandpaper, a spray paint nozzle gun (shown below) and a protectant (not shown).

 The steps are simple, first remove all hardware and/or hinges, clean off any debris by lightly sanding, fill holes and make repairs.
 I’ve used this handy little sanding tool for years with replaceable sheets of sandpaper.

 Tape off any drawers so you can spray the fronts but prevent overspray inside.
 I’ve been a fan of of ScotchBlue Painter’s Tape for years.
 I wrap it around the drawers, then tuck the drawers just inside before priming.

 Make sure you wear a respirator when spray painting, you don’t want to breathe in any of the fumes that come with this process.
 Use a spray paint nozzle gun (found in the spray paint department) and spray your furniture with a bonding primer moving the can back and forth to create a thin layer and to avoid drips.
 When dry, lightly sand with a fine grit sandpaper (if necessary) to remove any drips that might occur.